fieryorc/bq-omni-demo/README.md

     /tmp/omni-aws-demo.sh
 ```

-This will run the script and do the following:
+This script will do the following:

 1. Connect to AWS and verify access
 2. Enable BigQuery APIs in GCP